Frequently Requested Statistics on Immigrants and Immigration in the United States

 How many green-card holders are eligible to naturalize?

 According to the latest available USCIS estimates, 13.3 million LPRs resided in the United States in January 1, 2012.
 Of them, about 8.8 million were eligible to naturalize.

 How long does it take on average for green-card holders to naturalize?

-According to USCIS estimates, immigrants who naturalized in 2012 spent a median of seven years in LPR status before becoming U.S. citizens.
-The time varied by country of origin: African born spent about 5 years in LPR status before naturalization, followed by those born in Asia and South America (both 6 years), Europe (7 years), Oceania (8 years), and North America (including Mexico and Central America, 10 years).
+According to USCIS estimates, immigrants who naturalized in 2013 spent a median of seven years in LPR status before becoming U.S. citizens.
+The time varied by country of origin: African born spent about 5 years in LPR status before naturalization, followed by those born in Asia and South America (both 6 years), Europe (7 years), Oceania (8 years), and North America (including Central America, 10 years).

 How many visa applications for permanent immigration (green cards) are backlogged?

 Two types of backlogs impact issuance of green cards.
 The first is due to visa availability.
-The government caps employment-based, permanent visas for foreign workers and their families at 140,000 per year world-wide.
+The government caps employment-based, permanent visas for foreign workers and their families at 140,000 per year worldwide.
 Family-sponsored preferences are limited to 226,000 visas per year.
 Also, no country can receive more than 7 percent of the total annual number of family-sponsored and employment-based visas (approximately 25,600 visas).